bluesentry/coding_standards/README.md

       calls or use their provided SDK methods for retries.
     * Use cloud-native features for reliability: e.g., AWS offers Auto Scaling groups – our Terraform code should configure auto-scaling for stateless servers to handle load, rather than assuming fixed capacity.
-Use load balancers (ELB/ALB, Azure ALB, GCP LB) instead of a single server address.
+Use load balancers (ELB/ALB, Azure Load Balancer, GCP LB) instead of a single server address.
 In code, that means perhaps just ensuring endpoints or configurations are not hardcoded to a single instance.
     * Multi-AZ and backups: For databases and critical services, deploy multi-AZ (or multi-region if needed) for high availability.
 Our Terraform should by default prefer multi-AZ where it makes sense (like RDS, Azure SQL, etc.).
       Also ensure backups are enabled (DB snapshots, etc.).
 If writing scripts to manipulate data, consider the impact on replicas or across regions.
     * Monitoring and Logging: Implement logging and metrics for cloud deployments.
 For AWS, ensure CloudWatch Logs are capturing logs from Lambda or EC2.
-For Azure, use Application Insights or Log Analytics.
+For Azure, use Log Analytics and consider Application Insights, enabling all diagnostic settings on your resource.
 For GCP, use Stackdriver (Cloud Logging/Monitoring).
 From a coding perspective, that means using the cloud SDK or environment to log in a structured way (e.g., printing JSON logs that CloudWatch can parse, or using an official logging library to send logs).
 Also, add application-level metrics where appropriate (for instance, a Python service might use CloudWatch custom metrics or Prometheus to track key metrics).
 Monitoring allows us to catch issues early and auto-scale or alert as needed.

 * **Cost Optimization:**